breadscorner/Passport.js-LocalStrategyUserDocumentation/docs/preliminary.md

 ### Purpose Of These Installations

-First you must initialize npm to simplify the installation process.
-Npm is the largest software registry containing approximately 800,000 code packages.
-Npm is open-source meaning it is free for anyone to use.
+Prior to installation, initializing npm is necessary to start the process.
+With approximately 800,000 code packages, npm is the largest software registry available.
+It's also an open-source platform, meaning that it is free for all users.

 1. Initialize NPM using the command terminal by running the following command:
 `npm init`

-What npm does is it creates a file called package.json which keeps track of all the libraries and modules that your project uses.
-This allows other people to understand what your project is dependant on and monitor which versions your program requires.
+When using npm, it generates a package.json file that keeps track of all the libraries and modules utilized in your project.
+This feature is beneficial as it allows others to gain an understanding of what your project is reliant on, and helps to monitor which program versions are required for proper operation.

 Next, install the libraries you will need to complete this project.
 These libraries are passport, passport-local, express, express-sessions, and nodemon.